AMITKESARI2000/rb-mips-simulator/README.md

 * Enabling/Disabling of data forwarding is implemented which will be asked before running the program.
 * Work for GUI for this simulator is just started.

+### PHASE 3:
+In phase 3, we are introducing Cache

+* A memory access will now first search for the address in the two caches.
+On a miss, the data will be fetched from the main memory.
+* This simulator simulating 2 levels of cache, with LRU replacement policy.
+* This effectively means that the memory instructions (load and stores) will not be completed in one cycle.
+* Loads and Stores will have variable latency, and hence the penalty (stalls) due to the memory access is variable.